 The high points of the Prep Players' year are staging and performing in the annual winter play and the spring musical.
 Girls from area high schools are invited to audition for these two productions.
 The Prep Players also help stage Senior Follies in the fall.

-Fine Arts Week is held in the spring.
-The week provides an opportunity for students to showcase their talents and work from the school year through the following:
+Fine Arts Night is held in the spring.
+The event provides an opportunity for students to showcase their talents and work from the school year through the following:

 - Art Galleries